RavenRR/plant-up/README.md

 # Plant Up

-Plant Up is an application created with Sinatra and Active Record.
-Plant Up allows users to post about their plants!
+Plant Up is an Sinatra-based Ruby application that allows users to post about their plants!

 After signing up and/or logging in, you can view/create/delete/edit a post.